 - My first company appeared in Time Magazine.
 Twice.

-- That company was on Good Morning America and CBS Morning Show.
+- That company appeared on Good Morning America and CBS Morning Show.

-- Sold my first company 2 years later for “good money” (we’ll just leave it at that).
+- Sold my first company 2 years later and was semi-retired before my 35th birthday.

 - I was on Judge Wapner Animal Court.

-- Was an extra in The Legend of Bagger Vance.
+- Played a police officer as an extra in The Legend of Bagger Vance.
 My wife appears in the movie several times.

-- Wrote about affiliate marketing and cyber crime, articles appeared in the Wall Street Journal and New York Times.
+- Excerpts of my articles about affiliate marketing and cyber crime appeared in the Wall Street Journal and New York Times.

-- I’ve been the keynote speaker at an economic development summit.
+- I’ve been the keynote speaker at the USVI Economic Development Summit.

 - You can find me in a Microsoft Infomercial as the lead spokesperson.

-- I’ve been on the cover of a short-lived tech magazine.
+- I’ve been on the cover of a tech magazine.

-- My only time big game fishing my team placed second in a world bill fishing tournament.
-I caught a nearly 400-pound blue marlin.
+- My team placed second in a world bill fishing tournament in Kona in 2010 where I caught a 400-pound blue marlin.

 - I wrote a children’s picture book.
 Some people that I don’t know actually bought it.

 Those are just some of the highlights.
 The interesting part is the stories that go with the highlights as well as several items I chose not to share.
-Need to keep some things private, right?
-Also keeps some surprises in store in case I ever do write that book.
+Need to keep some things private.
+It also keeps some surprises in store in case I ever do write that book.

 Now it is your turn… go out, find the interesting things in life and explore them to their fullest.
 When you have a fun, interesting, or exciting story to tell share it on your blog and send me the link!